-Long are the days when website were just made up of simple HTML code, the core of every web page on the Internet.
-Most modern website, including simple or complex small business websites built with WordPress or Joomla CMS all use some type of database.
-Any modern web designer should have at least basic knowledge of how a database works, so that if needed, they can edit the information on a database manually.
+Long are the days when a website was just made up of simple HTML code, the core of every web page on the Internet.
+Modern websites, including simple or complex small business websites built with WordPress or Joomla CMS all, use some type of database.
+Any modern web designer should have at least basic knowledge of how a database works so that if needed, they can edit the information on a database manually.
 The most popular user-friendly software to manage a database on shared hosting is called PHPMyAdmin.
 Ask your web designer if they know exactly what it is.
 If they don’t, it may not be a good sign.

 43. Do you have any marketing experience, if yes, how do you integrate into your web design work?